Dasha Mart Puts On Leggy Display While Clad In Floral Dress For West Palm Beach Photo Shoot

 “Dasha I am from Gijón, Asturias, Spain and I have been following the most beautiful girl on Instagram for six months since the first time I saw you, precious,” one follower gushed alongside a set of emoji.

-“Wow such incredible beauty,” another fan gushed.
+“Wow such incredible beauty,” another fan commented.

-“Always so impressed by how you find shooting locations,” a third Instagrammer chimed in.
+“Always so impressed by how you find shooting locations,” a third Instagrammer wrote.